Studying Ants in Crystal Cove’s Backcountry

 Take a sneak peek at ecological research happening in Crystal Cove State Park!

-In December 2019, we began working with Dr. Wallace Meyer, an insect ecologist from Pomona College, and ten high school interns from Dana Hills High school to determine how the use of mulch in restoration affects the distribution of ants.
+Last fall, we began working with Dr. Wallace Meyer, an insect ecologist from Pomona College, and ten high school interns from Dana Hills High school to determine how the use of mulch in restoration affects the distribution of ants.
+This program was made possible with the support of International Paper, who helped to underwrite supplies and materials that made this high school internship possible!

 Mulch — which usually made of organic material that is spread around the base of planted seedlings — is used in restoration because it helps retain water, blocks non-native weeds from germinating, and adds nutrients to the soil as it decomposes.
 But Dr. Meyer has found that the use of mulch leads to higher populations of non-native Argentine ants in the inland areas where he’s previously conducted research.